DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 };
 ```

-Please Note, if you specify a Privileged Intent within your Discord Configuration that you have not signed up for on the Discord Application page, an error will be thrown on the Connection.
+Please Note, if you specify a privileged intent within your `DiscordConfiguration` that you have not signed up for on the Discord Application page, an error will be thrown on the connection.